2020 San Francisco 49ers season: Week 2: at New York Jets

 Although the 49ers won easily over the struggling Jets, they suffered devastating injuries on both sides of the ball to Jimmy Garoppolo, Raheem Mostert, Tevin Coleman, Nick Bosa, and Solomon Thomas.
 It got so bad the team's MRI truck broke down.
+The win brought the 49ers to 1-1 on the season.

 Week 3: at New York Giants

 With Jimmy Garoppolo sidelined, Nick Mullens made his first start since 2018.
-He threw for 343 yards and a touchdown in a blowout win over the Giants.
+He threw for 343 yards and a touchdown in a blowout win over the Giants, bringing the 49ers up to 2-1 for the season.

 Week 4: vs. Philadelphia Eagles

 With this loss, the 49ers dropped to 2–2.
 Nick Mullens struggled mightily in the game with two interceptions, one of which was returned by Alex Singleton for a touchdown, and was benched afterwards for C. J. Beathard.
 The 49ers drove all the way to within field goal range down by 5, but the clock ran out.

 Week 5: vs. Miami Dolphins

 With this embarrassing loss, the 49ers dropped to 2–3, already matching last season's loss total.
 Jimmy Garoppolo returned from injury but struggled mightily with 2 interceptions, leading to him being benched at halftime for C. J. Beathard.